-“APAC Market Spotlight” is a series of Nativex articles that provide in-depth analysis of the mobile ecosystem, user behavior, and popular mobile apps in Southeast Asia, South Korea, and Japan.
-The series will focus on these three major territories in the Asia-Pacific region and examine new trends that will hit the APAC mobile market in the future.
+“APAC Market Spotlight” is a series of Nativex articles that provide an in-depth analysis of the mobile ecosystem, user behavior, and popular mobile apps in Southeast Asia, South Korea, and Japan.
+The series will focus on these three major territories in the Asia-Pacific region and examine new trends around mobile app media buying in Asia.

 Mobile technology is being adopted at an accelerating pace by millions of users across Southeast Asia.
 At the front and center of this immense growth are mobile apps – which then brings us to the question of how to best harness them in order to develop a digital strategy tailored for the region.
 For businesses looking to expand into the region, here’s a useful guide on the top apps that Southeast Asian mobile users are currently using that can help to better direct marketing strategies.

 Southeast Asia has really accelerated the growth for all things mobile – and the evidence is apparent everywhere.
 Technology has enabled millions of Southeast Asian users to access the internet, some for the very first time in their lives.
 A recent Google study revealed that some 150 million Southeast Asians will turn 15 over the next 15 years, which works out to be 10 million people joining the “mobile age” every year.

 Users in the region are one of the most engaged in the world, spending significantly more time on the mobile internet than their global peers.
 A great majority of interaction with the internet occur through apps, with users virtually living all of their online lives on apps such as Facebook, Twitter, Instagram, and YouTube.
 The plethora of new apps has also driven the development of e-commerce in the region, and these include giants such as Grab, Gojek, and Lazada, just to name a few.